 By 1988 the congregation had dwindled and the Trustees asked the Shaftesbury Society to become a Trustee and they knocked down the old building and replaced it with the Centre as it is today.
 The selling off of the two flats to a housing association covered the costs of building the Centre, along with £40,000 which was fundraised by the Shaftesbury Society.
 The total cost being £235,000.

 A new Church was formed in the new Centre under the Pioneer group of Churches where a new Sunday School began, youth clubs were held twice a week and a variety of community projects took place.
 At the same time, the Shaftesbury Society took over the management of the Robert Joy Day Centre which provided social activities for older people.
 In 2005 the Robert Joy Day Centre closed and Regenerate-RISE took over the management of the Platt Christian Centre and provided day services for older people across SW15.
-In 2007 The Shaftesbury Society and John Grooms merged to become Livability and as one of Livability's Church links, Regenerate-RISE have continued to provide a Centre with both day and outreach services for older people that has also had a strong intergenerational influence.
+In 2007 The Shaftesbury Society and John Grooms merged to become Livability and as one of Livability's Church links, Regenerate-RISE continued to provide a Centre with both day and outreach services for older people that has also had a strong intergenerational influence.
 Many local people, Churches and groups have used the Centre on a regular basis.
-Currently Regenerate-RISE is one of Hillsong's Local Impact Partners and together they continue to be a Christian influence in the locality.

 Regenerate-RISE were working in partnership with Livability with their full agreement towards their plans to build a 10 bed Reablement Unit for older people on discharge from hospital.
 Following a change in leadership at Livability, their strategy has changed and the Platt Centre is no longer one of their link Churches and the partnership has come to an end.
-The Platt Mission as a Trust is currently no longer in existence and the property has been transferred to the Shaftesbury Development Fund.
-However, Regenerate-RISE is hoping to be able to purchase the Platt Centre to continue its work across SW15 and RISE will do its utmost to ensure that this is not another "tragic end to a love story" but a new beginning that will bring about a new story that will touch the lives of thousands of older people across South West London.
+The property was transferred to the Shaftesbury Development Fund.
+However, Regenerate-RISE was able to purchase the Platt Mission in November 2020 to continue its work across SW15 and RISE will do its utmost to ensure that this is not another "tragic end to a love story" but a new beginning that will bring about a new story that will touch the lives of thousands of older people across South West London.
 Regenerate-RISE now has plans to build a 12 bed Reablement Unit and is currently pursuing planning permission.